ibmdataworks/datafirst/datascientist/machinelearning/Readme.md

 7. Return back to DSX home page

-8. Load the second notebook “Machine Learning with DSX: Lab” (from the file machine-learning-with-DSX-lab.ipynb, or from URL https://github.com/ibmdataworks/datafirst/blob/master/datascientist/machinelearning/labs/machine-learning-with-DSX-lab.ipynb ) by following the same steps 1-7 as above
+8. Load the second notebook “Machine Learning with DSX - Lab” (from the file machine-learning-with-DSX-lab.ipynb, or from URL https://github.com/ibmdataworks/datafirst/blob/master/datascientist/machinelearning/labs/machine-learning-with-DSX-lab.ipynb ) by following the same steps 1-7 as above

 ###Switch to the Provisioned Source Data Repository in DSX Lab Notebook